xtivia/speedray-cli/docs/documentation/generate/module.md

 `--spec` Specifies if a spec file is generated.

-`--routing` Specifies if a routing module file should be generated.
+`--routing` Specifies if a routisr module file should be generated.